Oil | Watercolour | Acrylic

 join your group

-- Repeats on the 4th Wednesday of every month
+- On the 4th Wednesday of every month

 Mark’s work is so incredible, but he’s so humble about it.
 His process is different than mine, but his angle, his method, his way of seeing things is fantastic.
 That’s why I’m here—not to paint like he does, but to learn by osmosis.
 In my opinion, people should be jumping all over his class!